kotlin-orm/ktorm/docs/source/en/query.md

 `Query` is an abstraction of query operations and the core of Ktorm's query DSL.
 Its constructor accepts two parameters: `database` is the database instance that this query is running on; `expression` is the abstract representation of the executing SQL statement.
 Usually, we don't use the constructor to create `Query` objects but use the `database.from(..).select(..)` syntax instead.

-`Query` implements the `Iterable<QueryRowSet>` interface, that's why we can iterate the results by a for-each loop.
-Moreover, there are many extension functions for `Iterable` in Kotlin standard lib, so we can also process the results via functions such as map, filter, reduce, etc. Here is an example:
+`Query` overloads the `iterator` operator, that's why we can iterate the results by a for-each loop.
+Moreover, we also provide some additional extension functions just like `Iterable` in the Kotlin standard lib, so we can also process the results via functions such as `map`, `flatMap`, etc. Here is an example:

 ```kotlin
 data class Emp(val id: Int?, val name: String?, val salary: Long?)